wopify/medium-api-wrapper/README.md

 # medium-api-wrapper
-A wrapper for fetching medium-posts on topic and only get the useful data back
+A wrapper for fetching medium-posts on topics and only get the useful data back

 ### Description
 A wrapper for fetching posts from Medium™ using their "?format=json" method.
 What you then get back is 10 posts from their feed on that topic that day.
 What returned from this wrapper will add are a couple of things.
 For example: